aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldadvance/downoffset/_index.md

 title: FieldAdvance.DownOffset
 linktitle: DownOffset
 second_title: Aspose.Words for .NET API Reference
-description: FieldAdvance property.
+description: FieldAdvance DownOffset property.
 Gets or sets the number of points by which the text that follows the field should be moved down in C#.
 type: docs
 weight: 20
 url: /net/aspose.words.fields/fieldadvance/downoffset/